probe-lab/network-measurements/results/rfm2-uptime-and-churn.md

 Protocol Labs runs an instance of the Nebula Crawler in their infrastructure.
 This instance is augmented with a report script that periodically produces graphics and statistics about the IPFS DHT network.
 You can find a list of all reports at [https://stats.ipfs.network](https://stats.ipfs.network).
 The analysis code that produced those graphs is also publicly available and can be found [here](https://github.com/dennis-tra/nebula-crawler#analysis).

 For completeness, we present a selected number of graphs from the recent results (2022-05-05) in this report as well.
 The data was collected from a Nebula instance running in Protocol Labs infrastructure on AWS.
 The graphs below show information from data aggregated over one week (`2022-04-28` to `2022-05-05`).
+Note, that the reports at [https://stats.ipfs.network](https://stats.ipfs.network) contain many more graphs, that cover e.g., agent version analysis, geo location distribution, or cloud provider coverage.

 ### Node Classifications